 How should people see it?

-Well, I think they should see it as it really is, and that's 40 years I've been in the public eye.
+Well, I think they see it as it really is, and that's 40 years I've been in the public eye.

-I've been serving as a deputy prosecutor, I've been a judge, I've been a chief justice twice, I've run a foundation for moral law, and now after 40 years, four weeks out of an election, not even mentioned in the primary, they bring charges and try to back them up with other things that sound bad, but then they the alleged things that are completely untrue.
+And now, after 40 years, four weeks out of an election, not even mentioned in the primary, they bring charges and try to back them up with other things that sound bad.

-I never knew this woman.
+I never met this woman.

-I never met this woman, and these charges are politically motivated, and they're there to do exactly what they're doing.
+And these charges are politically motivated, and they're there to do exactly what they're doing.

 The Democrat is 11 points behind.